Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Abstract

 \section{Abstract}

-Weakly supervised object detection (WSOD) enables object detectors to be trained using image-level class labels.
-However, the practical application of current WSOD models is limited, as they operate at small scales and require extensive training and refinement.
-We propose the Weakly Supervised Detection Transformer, which enables efficient knowledge transfer from a large-scale pretraining dataset to WSOD finetuning on hundreds of novel objects.
-We leverage pretrained knowledge to improve the multiple instance learning framework used in WSOD, and experiments show our approach outperforms the state-of-the-art on datasets with twice the novel classes than previously shown.
+A critical object detection task is finetuning an existing model to detect novel objects, but the standard workflow requires bounding box annotations which are time-consuming and expensive to collect.
+Weakly supervised object detection (WSOD) offers an appealing alternative, where object detectors can be trained using image-level labels.
+However, the practical application of current WSOD models is limited, as they only operate at small data scales and require multiple rounds of training and refinement.
+To address this, we propose the Weakly Supervised Detection Transformer, which enables efficient knowledge transfer from a large-scale pretraining dataset to WSOD finetuning on hundreds of novel objects.
+Additionally, we leverage pretrained knowledge to improve the multiple instance learning (MIL) framework often used in WSOD methods.
+Our experiments show that our approach outperforms previous state-of-the-art models on large-scale novel object detection datasets, and our scaling study reveals that class quantity is more important than image quantity for WSOD pretraining.
+The code is available at \href{https://github.com/tmlabonte/weakly-supervised-DETR}{this https URL.}